Three types of headings

 What do you do if you have a problem?

-Once you have finished writing, read your headings and subheadings separately and see if they are telling your key messages.
-If they are, then your subheadings are doing a good job.
+Once you have finished writing, read your headings separately and see if they are telling your key messages.
+If they are, then your headings are doing a good job.

 Enrol in my online Business Writing course to upgrade your writing skills.